Quick Answer

 - Output needs human review

 The top choice for teachers creating educational materials.
 Canva AI's Magic Design and AI image generation allow educators to create professional worksheets, presentations, and classroom posters in minutes without design skills.
+The ability to instantly resize assets for handouts, slides, and posters is a game-changer for busy teachers.

 - Education-specific templates